-Additionally, work2future's BusinessOwnerSpace.com (BOS), specializing in small minority owned businesses is an employer-led collaborative of over 30 small business assistance organizations, such as SCORE, SBDC, and AnewAmerica, chambers of commerce (Hispanic, Black, and Filipino), neighborhood associations, financial institutions like Wells Fargo and Meriwest Credit Union provides the following services:
+Additionally, work2future's BusinessOwnerSpace.com (BOS), specializing in small, minorityowned businesses is a collaborative of over 30 small business assistance organizations, such as SCORE, SBDC, Minority Business Development Agency, and AnewAmerica, chambers of commerce (Hispanic, Black, and Filipino), Neighborhood Associations, financial institutions like Wells Fargo and Meriwest Credit Union, and other more specialized activities that provides the following services at no cost to work2future:

-The BOS program supports the formation and growth of small business through increased awareness and access to a diverse range of no or low-cost services available through partners.

-Use of phone, video conferencing, and webinars together with additional staffing from the City of San Jose (though not branded as BOS) has allowed services to small business to continue and expand during the pandemic.
+- The BOS program supports the formation and growth of small business through increased awareness and access to a diverse range of no or low-cost services available through partners. - Use of phone, video conferencing, and webinars together with additional staffing from the City of San Jose (though not branded as BOS) has allowed services to small business to continue and expand during the pandemic.